 |Weather||Barosensitivity||?
 Barophobia ?|

-The technology of measurement of these things is best worked out for sound, where assessment of "LDL" or loudness discomfort levels are routine when fitting hearing aids.
+The technology of measurement of measuring sensory hypersensitivity is probably best worked out for sound, where assessment of "LDL" or loudness discomfort levels are routine when fitting hearing aids.

 One would think that for all of these situations, one should "adjust" the discomfort level for the threshold -- or in other words, attempt to differentiate between the input to the brain and the response to the brain.
 For hearing, this can be done by subtracting the pure tone threshold from the LDL.
 This simple concept does not seem to have penetrated into the literature about other senses.